Undated photograph of the steamship “Blümlisalp” in the newly opened Thun navigation canal

 By 1856 another competitor had popped up on Lake Brienz: the then owners of the Hotel Giessbach started up boat trips to Interlaken and Brienz with their own screw steamer, the "Giessbach".
 In 1857, the hotel, along with its boat, passed into the ownership of the VDG.
 Shortly afterwards, the "Giessbach" was decommissioned – supposedly due to a design fault.
 In 1870, the VDG sold on the Giessbach hotel and boat.

-New boats, new railways
+New ships, new railways

-During this time, more steamboats were put into service on Lakes Thun and Brienz: "Stadt Thun" (1856), "Interlaken" (1857), "Giessbach" (1859) and "Stadt Bern" (1861).
-The "Faulhorn" was converted into a barge and put back on Lake Thun where it sank in a storm off Oberhofen in 1864.
+During this period, several additional steamships entered service on Lakes Thun and Brienz: the “Stadt Thun” (1856), “Interlaken” (1857), “Giessbach” (1859) and “Stadt Bern” (1861).
+The “Faulhorn” was converted into a towing barge and returned to Lake Thun, where it sank in a storm near Oberhofen in 1864.

 Under a new flag